Allegheny-Computer-Science-112-S2018/cs112-S2018-practical2-starter/README.md

 ## Output

-Typing the command `gradle run` in the terminal window produces the following output for the instructor's version of `Swap`.
+Typing the command `gradle run` in the terminal window produces the following output for the instructor's version of `StatisticsCalculator`.
 Since this program does not read input from the user, it should produce exactly the same output when you run the program.

 ```
-Values before the swap:
-  First value : 10
-  Second value: 20
-Values after the swap:
-  First value : 20
-  Second value: 10
+Displaying the values in the array.
+  12.5
+  6.2
+  1.5
+  2.9
+  10.8
+Displaying the output with two decimal places.
+This is the arithmetic mean: 6.78
+This is the variance: 23.04
+This is the standard deviation: 4.80
 ```

 ## Checking

-In addition to making the checks that are mentioned in the introduction to this document, your `Swap.java` must:
+In addition to making the checks that are mentioned in the introduction to this document, your `StatisticsCalculator.java` must:

 - Contain at least three multi-line comments in the JavaDoc standard.
 - Contains six `println` statements that produce six lines of output.
-- Pass all of the test cases defined in the `TestSwap.java` file.
+- Pass all of the test cases defined in the `TestStatisticsCalculator.java` file.

-Your `TestSwap.java` file and the repository must also pass these checks:
+Your `TestStatisticsCalculator.java` file and the repository must also pass these checks:

-- The `TestSwap.java` file must contain a total of three `@Test` annotations.
+- The `TestStatisticsCalculator.java` file must contain a total of three `@Test` annotations.
 - The GitHub repository must contain at minimum three new commits with descriptive messages.